alexanch/awesome-proj/README.md

 6. Stress measurement with pulsemeter
 7. Anormal Behavior Detection in Crowds
 8. Image generation using deep learning (for any purpose)
+9. Unsupervised tracking of endoscopic tools in real-time